-For the first and only time, we offer this EXTREMELY RARE ancient copper "Antenna Sword"from the ancient Harrapan Culture of South Asia (Northern India).
+For the first and only time, we offer this EXTREMELY RARE ancient copper "Antenna Sword"from the ancient Harrapan Culture of the Ancient Near East (Indus Valley).
 Acquired from a private Denver, Colorado collection dating back to the 1960's, this fortunate opportunity presents a RARE chance for an advanced collector to acquire an extremely elusive ancient sword type, for their collection.
 This period in ancient history was only recently discovered in hoard burials from Northern India, where an advanced civilization flourished, with armies of chariots and armor.
 This specific offering is identical to an example in the Metropolitan Museum of Art (Accession Number: 2001.433.53), this example being considerably nicer and larger than the museum specimen.

 These swords were made of cast and hammered unalloyed copper.
 The crudeness and wavy features of the metal are a result of the copper being softer than alloyed bronze, and of a much earlier and more primitive metalsmithing technique compared to the more refined work of later Bronze Age weapons and cultures.
 The straight Y-shaped pommel is a unique feature of these swords and this design never migrated to the ancient Near East, making these swords an immediately identifiable artifact to this ancient culture and region.